rsangeethk/uibot/README.md

 ### Selenium Validations
 In UiBot, user can configure two types of settings to be validated in the crawled webpages.

- - Generic Validations - Set of validations that will be performed in all crawled/identified webpages. (**Ex:** Galen Spec Validation of Headers)
+ - Global Validations - Set of validations that will be performed in all crawled/identified webpages. (**Ex:** Galen Spec Validation of Headers in all crawled webpages)
  - Conditional Validations - Set of validations that will be performed in a webpage only if the user configured conditions matches that webpage. (**Ex:** Presence of Login form If Title contains Login)

 ### Workflow